indexeddbshim/IndexedDBShim/docs/KNOWN_ISSUES.md

-  a `readwrite` transaction on `books` kept artificially alive by continuously re-queuing `get()` requests, then expects a *different*, non-overlapping-scope `readonly` transaction on `not_books` to run concurrently and complete -- which is exactly what `IDBDatabase.js`'s own `transaction()` comment already documents as unsupported: the WebSQL/SQLite backend locks the *whole* database per transaction, not per-scope, so non-overlapping transactions still serialize behind each other.
+  a `readwrite` transaction on `books` kept artificially alive by continuously re-queuing `get()` requests, then expects a *different*, non-overlapping-scope `readonly` transaction on `not_books` to run concurrently and complete -- which is unsupported: the WebSQL/SQLite backend locks the *whole* database per transaction, not per-scope, so non-overlapping transactions still serialize behind each other.
 The `not_books` transaction can never run until the `books` one finishes, but the `books` one is only released by the `not_books` transaction completing -- a genuine deadlock from this pre-existing whole-database-locking limitation, not a `commit()` bug.
-Fixing it for real would mean the same "save the stores in separate databases" change already called out as needed in `IDBDatabase.js`.
-However, doing this would mean not easily being able to span multiple stores atomically in a single transaction (it might be doable with ATTACH DATABASE), and in any case would suffer from unduly proliferating the number of databases that get created.
+Fixing it for real would mean a "save the stores in separate databases" change.
+However, doing this would mean not easily being able to span multiple stores atomically in a single transaction (it might be doable with `ATTACH DATABASE`), and in any case would suffer from unduly proliferating the number of databases that get created.

-### TIming/Transaction Finished Timing
+### Timing/Transaction finished timing

 Our actual SQLite driver (`better-sqlite3`, wired in via `src/nodeSQLiteDatabase.js`) is already fully synchronous --